 6. The Lasso

-Razer’s Project Brooklyn is designed for total immersion gaming.
-The chair features a 180-degree transparent screen and Razer’s HyperSense modules- giving users incredible lifelike sensory.
-Take a peek here.
+Razer's Project Brooklyn is designed for total immersion gaming.
+The chair features a 180-degree transparent screen and Razer's HyperSense modules— giving users more lifelike sensory.
+Take sneak peek here.

 Shower Power by Ampere is a waterproof, bluetooth speaker.
 It fits any shower head; so you can listen to your favorite music, podcasts or audiobooks while still in the bathroom.
 Shower Power is made from recycled ocean plastic and is fully powered by water.